-(5) Long-term borrowings:
+(5) Long-term borrowings (including current portion of long-term borrowings):

 The fair value of long-term borrowings is calculated from the present value of the total principal and interest discounted at a rate supposing newly conducted similar borrowing.
 However, for long-term borrowings to which the exceptional accrual method with regard to interest rate swaps is applicable, the fair value is calculated from the present value of the total principal and interest treated together with the interest rate swaps, discounted at a rate supposing newly conducted similar borrowing.